agile-lab-dev/witboost-policies-gallery/README.md

 # CuePolicies

-This repository contains the CUE polciies used in the sandbox/playground environments as a starting point.
+This repository contains the CUE policies used in the sandbox/playground environments as a starting point.

 ## Usage